 The really clever thing about the Swish

-With the Swish (as with many NLP techniques) you don't have to struggle with negative thoughts.
+With the Swish (as with many NLP techniques) is that you don’t have to struggle with negative thoughts.

-Why?
-Because you use the Swish Pattern to point your thinking in a new direction!
+Because you can use the Swish Pattern to point your thinking in a new direction!
 You actually teach your brain a new way of responding to the negative thought (or trigger).

 By running the Swish Pattern a few times, you are teaching your brain to use this old Trigger to produce a new line of thinking and feeling.